 I’d do it all again because of you’

-Swimming ‘the seas inside with you’ hints at the reason the track was listed as ‘Dive’ on Virgin’s draft track-listing, until an apparent late change to the shifting title.
+Swimming ‘the seas inside with you’ hints at the reason the track was listed as ‘Dive’ on Virgin’s draft track-listing; a mastering cassette from Town House studios subsequently named it as ‘The Great Sea’ until an apparent late change to the now familiar title.

 And then there is the existential pain of the final line, which nevertheless conveys the ecstasy of a love so perfect: